Eugenie Paleologue

-Eugenie Wickham (née Paleologue; 1849 – 27 August 1934), self-styled as Princess Eugenie Nicephorus Comnenus Palaeologus, was a Maltese pretender to the throne of Greece and the Byzantine Empire, active in the early 20th century.
+Eugenie Wickham (née Paleologue; c.
+1849 – 27 August 1934), self-styled as Princess Eugenie Nicephorus Comnenus Palaeologus, was a Maltese pretender to the throne of Greece and the Byzantine Empire, active in the early 20th century.
 For most of her life, at least from the early 1860s onwards, Paleologue lived in Great Britain, from the late 1860s onwards in London.
 She was noted for her great generosity, despite not being rich, as well as her repeated attempts at becoming a sovereign in Greece.

 At different times, through invented descent from the Palaiologos dynasty of Byzantine emperors, she laid claim to Constantinople, the Kingdom of Greece and the islands of the Aegean Sea.
 In 1913, Paleologue managed to form an all-female committee of supporters who petitioned for her to be installed as "Empress of Constantinople" in the aftermath of the First Balkan War, which though unsuccessful garnered her some media attention.

 Biography

 Early life

-Marie Ersilie Eugenie Orades Laurentia Vincenza Nicola Antonia Paleologue was born on Malta in 1849.
+Marie Ersilie Eugenie Orades Laurentia Vincenza Nicola Antonia Paleologue was born on Malta in about 1849.
 She was the daughter of the Maltese pretender Theodore Palaeologo (or Theodore Attardo di Cristoforo de Bouillion), who lived in London and also claimed the style "Prince Nicephorus Comnenus Palaeologus", and his wife Laura Attardo Testaferrata (both died 1912).
 By 1861 Paleologue had left Malta, moving to Britain, as she is then recorded to have lived in St Davids in Pembrokeshire, Wales.

 In 1869, Paleologue married Colonel Edmund Hill Wickham (1842–1907), who served in the Royal Artillery, and thereafter settled in England.
 She was recorded in documentation of the marriage as "Eugeniue Attard".
 Paleologue and Wickham, and their children, lived together in Fulham, London.